woojoo666/arcana-notes/notes9.md

 * note that these two examples would be equivalent in imperative langs like javascript
 * doesn't matter if you call inside or outside a function, it will always just pass the result value into the function
+* but in Axis, it matters where you declare the behavior
+* this is explored more in the later section, "Pass-By-Behavior"

 ### exploring a template-based language